 Along with Shasta brand sodas, our treats during my childhood often consisted of chocolate-covered ice milk bars.
 But, now that I think about it … what the heck is ice milk?

 It’s simply ice cream with less than 10 percent milk fat.

 Just like chicken wings though, ice milk became quite popular (and more expensive) when a marketing expert decided to start calling it Low Fat Ice Cream.
 Go figure.

 I always thought of sherbet as the orange-flavored stuff that came in quart-sized containers — eaten only when one has just had his tonsils ripped out.
 As it turns out, sherbet is pretty damn good when you’re healthy.
 And it even comes in the flavors of green and red!

 Technically in the U.S., sherbet must have between 1 and 2 percent milk fat content.
 It’s typically fruit-flavored.

-Have I mislabeled the most popular recipe in the history of my blog?
+Have I mislabeled the most popular recipe in the history of this website?
 Oh my!